mach-composer/mach-composer-cli/docs/src/topics/architecture/tenancy.md

     organisation's communication structure.*
     ([source](https://en.wikipedia.org/wiki/Conway%27s_law)).

-    Usually the tenancy model of a MACH composer platform, ends up being a reflection of how the organisation that uses it is structured.
+    Usually the tenancy model of a MACH Composer platform, ends up being a reflection of how the organisation that uses it is structured.